Measurement Guide

 Fix:

-Keep the measuring tape parallel to the floor at all times.
-A tilted tape gives a larger reading.
+Keep the tape parallel to the floor at all times.
+A tilted tape reads larger.
 Use a mirror to check.

 Mistake: